Keterr/Tupperbox/README.md

 - tul!showuser  -  Show the user that registered the member that last spoke
 - tul!tag  -  Remove or change a member's or your user tag (displayed next to name when proxying)
 - tul!togglebrackets - Toggle whether the brackets used to proxy also show up in the resulting message for the given member.

+# Automatic Tupper Feature
+- Append -tul!auto to a proxied message.
+This will cause future messages with no brackets to automatically use the proxy.

 # Installation
 This bot runs off of Node.js.
 You can download it from https://nodejs.org/en/download/